-In January 2019, Our Power confirmed to us that it was in severe financial difficulties, at which point we prepared to commence the SoLR process, to ensure consumers were protected.
+In August 2019, Solarplicity confirmed to us that it was in severe financial difficulties, at which point we prepared to commence the SoLR process, to ensure consumers were protected.

-In accordance with our standard process and published SoLR guidance, we undertook the following steps leading up to the decision we announced on 30 January 2019:
+In accordance with our standard process and published SoLR guidance, we undertook the following steps leading up to the decision we announced on 16 August 2019:

-- We sought information from Our Power on their customer base and arrangements for supply, for the purposes of running the SoLR process - We sent information requests10 to a number of licensed gas and electricity suppliers to submit offers for the terms on which they would be appointed a SoLR.
-Among other things, we asked suppliers for information on their willingness to act as a SoLR, their capability to supply the customers and the terms they proposed to offer customers if successful, and - We sought relevant information from network licensees, and industry central systems bodies.11
+- We sought information from Solarplicity on its customer base and arrangements for supply, for the purposes of running the SoLR process, - We sent information requests to a number of licensed gas and electricity suppliers to explain the terms on which they would be appointed a SoLR.
+Among other things, we asked suppliers for information on their willingness to act as a SoLR, their capability to supply the customers and the tariff and other terms they proposed to offer customers if successful, and - We sought relevant information from network licensees, and industry central systems bodies.